RyanDivigalpitiya/CS9637FinalProject/README.md

 > #### **Note:**
 >
 > In order to learn and challenge myself,  I coded this project from scratch as much as I could, rather than use existing libraries.
 The code is in the **Master** branch.
-Now that I finished my project, I re-wrote my code to use existing libraries so that it follows industry-standard libraries and coding practices.
+Now that I finished my project, I re-wrote my code to use existing libraries so that it follows industry-standard libraries and coding practices found in Data Science + AI/ML.
 It is much easier to read and follow compared to the version found in the **Master** branch.
 The re-written code is in the **Re-Factored** branch.
 >
 > ------
 >